Blog

 Eliminating poverty in Britain is not a utopian fantasy.
 We would just be creating a society which is fit for every person who lives in it.
 If Suella Braverman really wants to help the homeless, she would be thinking holistically and planning properly, rather than pushing the divide and rule agenda.

 It is a weak way of behaving for someone in such a position of authority and power.
 Thankfully, it did not go unchallenged.
 The National Housing Federation, Crisis, Centrepoint and a raft of other front line organisations wrote an open letter against her plans.
 It is blindingly obvious that it is a terrible idea and concerning that she thought it was a good idea at all.
 We need strong politicians who understand the society they are running.
 Sadly when it comes to our Home Secretary, we will be waiting a while.
-Her attitude is not just a mistake, it signals someone who has no comprehension or compassion for reality.
+Her attitude is not just a mistake, it signals someone who has no compassion or understanding of reality.

 Create Your Own Website With Webador